weshinsley/wct-games/README.md

 ## External Libraries

 * [**DSIK**](LIBS/DSIK) - we used the Digital Sound Interface Kit (C) 1994 Carlos Hasan, for playing MOD-like music files, and sound effects.
-This was a very cool library which supported 4-channel MODs in the shareware version, and 16-channel in the registered version.
-I don't know where
-Carlos is now on the internet, but there are places you can google to download the full package.
-The music for all games started out as a
+The music for all games started out as a MOD file, and was converted into a DSM file for DSIK.
+You can convert it back again with
-MOD file, and was converted into a DSM file for DSIK.
-You can convert it back again with [OpenMPT](https://openmpt.org/download) if that's the sort of thing you'd want to do.
+[OpenMPT](https://openmpt.org/download) if that's the sort of thing you'd want to do - and you can also sequence new MOD files with it.

 ## Our own Libraries